mit-cml/iot-website-source/docs/src/app/pages/GetStartedIntro.md

 To build Internet of Things (IoT) apps with MIT App Inventor, you will be working with external hardware.
 You will need the following:

-- [Arduino 101](http://www.arduino.cc/en/Main/ArduinoBoard101) The Arduino 101 is the first IoT controller to be included in the MIT App Inventor IoT release.
+- [Arduino 101](http://www.arduino.cc/en/Main/ArduinoBoard101) The Arduino 101 is the first IoT device controller to be included in the MIT App Inventor IoT release.
 Future releases will include other controllers.
-- [SEEED Grove Shield](http://www.seeedstudio.com/Base-Shield-V2-p-1378.html) works with the Arduino 101 to easily attach sensors and components.
+- [SEEED Grove Shield](http://www.seeedstudio.com/Base-Shield-V2-p-1378.html) works with the Arduino 101 to easily attach sensors and modules.
-- Sensors as needed for specific apps or projects
+- Sensors as needed for specific projects

 <b>Setting up your computer (~ 30 minutes)</b><br>
 You will first need to install software and set up your computer to work with the Arduino 101 device controller.
 You can find a tutorial